Summer spaghetti recipes are light refreshing meals ~ think no-cook sauces, pestos, pasta alla checca, and even spaghetti salad!

 This is my personal favorite light pasta dinner.
 I pair it with good oil packed tuna, lots of colorful cherry tomatoes and peppers, with a few olives for good measure.
 A final shower of Parm and this meal makes my night!

 This satisfying spaghetti is a pantry friendly meal you can whip up in 15 minutes ~ the Thai flavors make it so refreshing!

 Everything is so crisp and colorful ~ this is spaghetti like you’ve never had it before.
 A potluck favorite if there ever was one, and a great way to get kids to eat those veggies.

-This light herby pasta proves that basil isn’t the only game in town when it comes to pesto.
+This light herby summer spaghetti recipe proves that basil isn’t the only game in town when it comes to pesto.